ebu/radiodns-manager/radiodns/ADMIN_MANUAL.md

 Go to `Administration Panel -> Manager -> Organization` or visit `/admin/manager/organization/`

-Using form, select an image from the available logos.
+Using form, pick a logo from the available list, and insert it in the `default image id` field.
 Press save.

 * **How to add a new user to an organization?**